 In some circumstances, an Investigator may be able to accommodate your specific needs.
 Please call the investigator to discuss your situation.

 An investigator will make an attempt to interview you face-to-face.
-Depending on the type of referral, an investigator may contact you in advance to schedule a face-to-face interview at your residence or may conduct an unannounced visit.
+Depending on the type of referral, an investigator may contact you in advance to schedule a face-to-face interview at your residence.

 - Can I give the investigator the verifications for my case?

 Can the investigator help me fill out my documents/forms?

 An investigator cannot help you complete your forms.

 Please contact your worker or call ACCESS at 866-262-9881.